 Fold in walnuts.

-- Drop dough by tablespoonfuls onto cookie sheets.
+Drop dough by tablespoonfuls onto cookie sheets.
+You can also use scoopers as an alternative.

 - Bake for 10 to 12 minutes or until lightly golden brown.